Are cordless phones safer than mobile phones?

 We found that today’s typical DECT cordless phone radiates nonstop.
 The handset constantly transmits to the base and the base constantly transmits to the handset.
 This is regardless of whether there is an active call or not.

-The radiation level is the same whether the handset is placed in its cradle on the base, or the handset is somewhere well away from the base.
+We also found that the radiation it emits is the same whether the handset is placed in its cradle on the base, or the handset is somewhere well away from the base.
 The distance doesn’t matter.
+(This matches industry-provided information, such as Bergqvist, 2001).

 The reason for this constant communication is so they will know if the handset is too far away from the base so incoming calls cannot be answered.
 The handset will typically alert the user when out of range.